joeroaden/AnimalShelterAPI.Solution/README.md

 ## Using Swagger Documentation

-To explore AnimalShelter API with Swagger UI in the browser via the localhost, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/index.html`
+To explore AnimalShelter API with Swagger UI in the browser via the localhost, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/index.html` or `http://localhost:5000`

 Click the link titled `http://localhost:5000/swagger/v1/swagger.json` to view Specifications within the terminal and documentation specific to this API